cemhakverdi/ColorFrame/README.md

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.

-## Folder Structure

-The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+## RGB Color Desktop APP

+This is a basic rgb color finder app.
+It has 3 sliders that let you to find desired color.
+After you find the color, you can see the rgb codes of the color in the bottom of the app.
+File also has the jar file for you to create executable form of the app.
+Requires java to work.